thebuddyman/obsidian-plugin/README.md

 4. Click `Browse` and search for "Reflective Journaling."
 5. Install the plugin and enable it.

-Alternatively, you can manually install the plugin by downloading it from the [GitHub repository](#) and placing it in your `.obsidian/plugins` directory.

 ## Usage

 Once installed and enabled:

-- Click on the "Reflective Journaling" ribbon icon in Obsidian to start a new journal entry.
+- Click the "Reflective Journaling" ribbon icon in Obsidian to start a new journal entry.
-- Choose between "Morning Journal" and "Evening Journal."
+- Choose between Journal Prompts or Journaling with AI.
-- Answer the questions prompted in the template to begin your reflective journaling journey.
+- For Journal Prompts, select options based on your needs.
+Answer the questions in the template to begin your reflective journaling.
+- For Journaling with AI, input your feelings, and the AI will provide feedback with a quote, wisdom, and reflective questions.

-## Customization
+## Journaling with AI

-To customize the journal prompts:
+To use the AI feature, follow these steps:

+1. Visit the OpenAI website.
+2. Sign in or sign up.
-1. Navigate to the plugin settings in Obsidian.
+3. Navigate to the API section.
-2. Choose the "Reflective Journaling" plugin.
-3. Modify the questions as per your preference.

-## Contributing

-If you have suggestions or encounter any issues, please file them on the [GitHub issues page](#).

-Contributions to the code are welcome via pull requests.
-Please read the [contributing guidelines](#) before submitting your changes.
+4. Follow the prompts to generate an API key.
+5. Copy the key and paste it into the plugin settings.

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-Special thanks to the Obsidian community for their invaluable feedback and support.